The School of Architecture is a member of the Association of Collegiate Schools of Architecture and the Association of Collegiate Schools of Planning.

 - M. Arch (preprofessional degree + 60 credits)

-Most recent accreditation visit for all programs: 2018
+Most recent accreditation visit for all programs: 2018.
+Next accreditation visit for all programs: 2026.

 The Bachelor of Architecture and Master of Architecture satisfy the registration requirements of the Texas Board of Architectural Examiners.